 If you’re shopping for a home in the Boise area, you already know your decision hinges on a lot more than updated appliances or square footage; you’re vetting more than just four walls to sleep in.

 You’re also examining how the particular neighborhood, community, and school district fits your family’s needs, and that’s a bigger task than taking a quick home tour.
-When you choose a new home, you’re also selecting a wider community to be a part of, including your child’s future school.
+When you choose a new home, you’re also selecting a broader community to be a part of, including your child’s future school.
 If you plan to stay in an area for several years, you could be determining their access to every school they’ll attend throughout their K-12 education.

 This means home shopping is also school shopping, and it’s time to do some homework.
 As with looking for a new house, choosing an ideal school starts with asking the right questions.